 Instructions

-- During the chilling time, you can cut out your cardboard pieces for the house.
+6. During the chilling time, you can cut out your cardboard pieces for the house if you’re not using a cookie cutter set.

-- Gently cut out two of each gingerbread house paper piece (two walls, two sides of the house, and two roof pieces) from the dough.
+8. Gently cut out two of each gingerbread house pieces (two walls, two sides of the house, and two roof pieces) from the dough.

 Assembly:

-- Place the four sides of the house (starting with two, then building on the rest) and hold for 2-3 minutes.
+3. Place the two wall sides of the house immediately where you brushed the isomalt and hold for 2-3 minutes.
 Place a cup or two next to the walls to make sure that it has support.
-Then place the house into the fridge to allow it to set for an hour.
+Then brush isomalt on the back side of the house, and place the backside of the house onto the walls.

-- Next, to assemble the roof, pipe vegan royal icing onto all four sides of each roof piece.
+4. Next, to assemble the roof, brushing isomalt onto all four sides of each roof piece.